Councils & Ministry Directory

 That Man Is You!

-That Man is You! is an interactive, multimedia men’s program focused upon the development of authentic male leadership.
+That Man is You!
+(TMIY) is a men’s Catholic program focused on the development of authentic male leadership.
 It is focused on your relationship with God, your spouse, and your children.
 St. Elizabeth Seton’s TMIY program is open to Catholic men from any parish.
 Friday morning weekly meetings in the social hall are typically held September through April with breaks for the holidays.
 We meet at 6:00 AM for breakfast, watch a TMIY video at 6:30, break into small groups at 7:00, and depart at 7:30.

 Contact: Larry Schulz